badvision/lawless-legends/PLASMA/README.md

 ##PLASMA Compiler/Assembler

 Although the low-level operations could easily by coded by hand, they were chosen to be an easy target for a simple compiler.
 Think along the lines of an advanced assembler or stripped down C compiler ( C--).
 Taking concepts from BASIC, Pascal, C and assembler, the PLASMA compiler is simple yet expressive.
+The syntax is line oriented; there is no statement delimiter except newline.

 Comments are allowed throughout the source, starting with the ‘;’ character.
 The rest of the line is ignored.